JustAProgrammer01234/Termino/readme.md

 ## To run this bot:
 (You need python 3.5.3 or higher for this.)

+The first and second procedures are optional, but I recommend you set up virtual environments so you can install the library needed locally in this repository instead of installing them globally in your system (Which is bad since it's just going to bloat your system.).

 ### 1. Setting up the virtual environment:

 In windows: